Golden-faced Tyrannulet (Zimmerius chrysops)

 The golden-faced tyrannulet is highly vocal.[7][10]
 Its dawn song is a "plaintive chu-de-de'e'e".[8]
 Another author describes it as "a slightly rising, accelerating, laughing series of notes: tee-heeheeheehee".[11]
 Its daytime calls include "a simple clear 'cleeuw' or 'peeur' "[10] and a "ringing 'teer-tif' "[7].

-The IUCN follows HBW taxonomy and so includes Coopmans's tyrannulet in its assessment of the golden-faced tyrannulet.
-The golden-faced represents a large majority of the combined taxa's population; the IUCN has assessed the species sensu lato as being of Least Concern.[14]
-The golden-faced tyrannulet is considered common in Venezuela and Colombia, "widespread and often common" in Ecuador, and "common and widespread" in Peru.[10][11][12][13][excessive citations] It occurs in several protected areas.[9]
+The International Union for Conservation of Nature (IUCN) has assessed the golden-faced tyrannulet as being of Least Concern.[1]
+The species is considered common in Venezuela and Colombia, "widespread and often common" in Ecuador, and "common and widespread" in Peru.[8][9][10][11][excessive citations] It occurs in several protected areas.[7]

 References